 This shouldn’t come as a surprise considering the ROI that companies make on marketing efforts.

-72% of B2B buyers are most likely to share useful content via email (Earnest Agency).
+On top of that, 72% of B2B buyers are most likely to share useful content via email (Earnest Agency).
 The fact that decision-makers at companies often share content speaks to email’s ability to drive sales.

-Approximately 85% of B2B marketers work with some form of email marketing software – making it the second most-used type of tool, behind analytics software (86%).
+Approximately 85% of B2B marketers work with some form of email marketing software – making it the second most-used type of marketing tool, behind analytics software (Content Marketing Institute, 2020).

 Of course, good email marketing software doesn’t come cheap.
 As such, it’s no surprise that 16% of B2B organizations’ top marketing spend is email marketing.
 (Smart Insights, 2021) Given that email marketing is highly effective and a crucial piece of marketing strategy, investing in a dedicated email marketing platform that meets your needs is a smart business investment.